 Upon detection of a V.18 Annex A signal, wideband codecs that cannot faithfully transfer the V.18 Annex A tones MUST be switched to a codec that supports transmission of these tones for the remainder of the session.
-These codecs are recommended: G.711, G.726 at 32kbps, and G.726 at 40kbps.
+The G.711 codec is recommended.
 Depending upon the specific codecs negotiated for the connection, User Equipment and Media Gateways MUST reserve and/or commit additional HFC bandwidth to accommodate the requirements of the new codec.
 Note that no detection or switching is required for cellular text modems, which are inherently compatible with the AMR-WB and other cellular codecs.